Are you looking for General Passport Information? You'll find it at Passport Information.

 What should I do if my passport is lost or stolen?

-If you recover your passport after you have reported it lost or stolen, it is no longer valid and should not be used for travel.
+- If you recover your passport after you have reported it lost or stolen, it is no longer valid and should not be used for travel.

 Is there a number I can call to ask questions or check on the status of my application?